Overview

 openrouter/anthropic/claude-sonnet-4-5 resolve to the underlying model’s price automatically.
 The special openrouter/auto model cannot be priced from tokens — the routed model differs per request — so those requests show $0 cost unless OpenRouter’s actual cost appears in the OpenClaw logs.
 Token counts are always tracked accurately either way.Budget Alerts

-OpenClaw connections support spend budgets so you get notified before costs run away.Set Budgets
+OpenClaw connections support spend budgets so you get notified before costs run away.Open the Connection

 Receive Notifications